 2. Can you shut them?

 We know, it's a silly question.
-But we've all had that moment when a window won't close on both sides evenly, or where you have to slam and hold it shut in order to lock or latch it closed.
+But we've all had that moment when a window won't close on both sides evenly, or when you have to slam a window and hold it shut in order to lock or latch it closed.

 While jury-rigging your window is fine in the short term, it can be dangerous to not lock the window fully.
 Burglars look for open windows as entry points and old, open windows could make you easy prey.

 3. Do your energy bills seem a little bit out of control?

 The last few years, we've moved from winter to summer quite quickly – meaning that your home's heating and cooling systems go from full-blast heating to air conditioning in a matter of weeks.
 Those with older windows may find that their energy bills are rising each year as their window's insulation deteriorates.

 Ask your neighbors or friends with similarly-sized homes what they tend to spend on energy bills for each season and see where you compare.
 If your bills are significantly higher than the norm, you may find that you'll recoup the cost of windows in just a few years.

 4. Do you know all your neighbors' drama?

 If you can hear everything your neighbors are saying, even with the windows closed, you likely have a gap in your windows.
 While listening to the sounds of the neighborhood may not bother you, consider the worst case scenario here – that gap means that outdoor air could be replacing your home's heated or cooled air, driving your energy bills up.
 Also, don't forget that the neighbors can also likely hear you.

 What else should you do before you sell?

 Our 2,500 neighborhood housing experts can help you determine which projects you should tackle before you sell your home.
 Reach out today to get a complimentary, no-pressure seller assessment.